RevolutionTech/flamingo/README.md

 ### Deployment

-See `prod.py` for additional environment variables used in production.
+See `ProdConfig` for additional environment variables used in production.